Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 Simulation-First Development

 Using NVIDIA Isaac Sim and Isaac Lab reinforcement learning, Hexagon's team mastered core locomotion in 2–3 weeks instead of the 5–6 months typical of traditional robotics development.
-NVIDIA's GR00T-Mimic generates synthetic motion data from minimal human demonstrations, accelerating the training flywheel.
+AEON's imitation learning system requires only ~20 human demonstrations to achieve autonomous task execution.

 🏭